 Gravel, adventure and cyclocross bikes

 These could best be described as road bikes that are designed to go off road.
-They’ll usually feature tough frames, wider tyres than most purely road-focussed bikes, disc brakes for more powerful stopping power, and plenty of clearance around the tyres for mud or if you want to fit mudguards.
+They usually feature tough frames, wider tyres than most purely road-focused bikes, disc brakes for more powerful stopping power, and plenty of clearance around the tyres for mud or if you want to fit mudguards.

 Time trial and triathlon bikes

-Both these disciplines are all about out-and-out speed.
-The bikes themselves usually have a very aerodynamic shape, with elements such as aerobars fitted to allow the rider to stay in a streamlined position on the bike.
+Both these disciplines are about pure speed.
+The bikes typically have a very aerodynamic shape, with elements such as aerobars fitted to allow the rider to stay in a streamlined position.

 What's the difference between women's specific and unisex bikes?

-For some brands it will mean a unisex frame with women’s specific finishing kit, which may include narrower handlebars, a women’s specific saddle, and sometimes different crank lengths or wheel sizes.
+For some brands it means a unisex frame with women’s specific finishing kit, which may include narrower handlebars, a women’s specific saddle, and sometimes different crank lengths or wheel sizes.
 Brands that take this approach include Trek and Specialized.

-Other brands will design bike models specifically for women, based on body geometry information taken from different sources.
-These bikes will have a distinct frame geometry from unisex equivalents within the brands' ranges, and usually a shorter reach and lower standover, in addition to the features mentioned above.
+Other brands design bike models for women, based on body geometry information taken from different sources.
+These bikes have a distinct frame geometry from unisex equivalents within the brands' ranges, and usually have a shorter reach and lower standover, in addition to the features mentioned above.
 Brands that take this approach include Liv and Canyon.

-Have a look at our article on the main approaches to women’s specific design to get more detail on why and how brands opt for these different philosophies.
+Have a look at our article on the main approaches to women’s specific design for more details on why and how brands opt for these different philosophies.

-Some women find that women’s specific bikes really suit them, others find that unisex bikes work fine.
-Shorter women in particular may find that the features on women’s specific bikes — such as smaller sizes, shorter reach to brake levers, shorter cranks and in some cases smaller wheels — result in a better fit and riding experience.
+Some women find women’s specific bikes suit them, others find unisex bikes work fine.
+Shorter women may find the features on women’s specific bikes — such as smaller sizes, shorter reach to brake levers, shorter cranks and in some cases smaller wheels — result in a better fit and riding experience.

-The best advice is to take any bike you’re considering out for a test ride to see what feels best for you.
+The best advice is to take the bike you’re considering out for a test ride to see what feels best for you.